up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

 !!! danger "50/50 chance of soft-bricking the [WAS-110] if proceeded!"

-1. Within a web browser, navigate to
+1. Navigate to
    <https://192.168.11.1/html/main.html#admin/upgrade>
-   and, if asked, input the *admin* [web credentials]{ data-preview target="_blank" }.
+   in a web browser and enter your *admin* [web credentials]{ data-preview target="_blank" }.

-2. From the __Firmware Upgrade__ page, browse for `local-upgrade.img` from the extracted download, and click __Upgrade__.
+2. On the __Firmware Upgrade__ page, browse for the `local-upgrade.img` file from the extracted download and click __Upgrade__.

-Patiently wait out the process, 4 to 5 minutes, or until the web session becomes unresponsive.
+3. Patiently wait out the process, 4 to 5 minutes, or until the web session becomes unresponsive.

     ??? tip "Run a continuous ping"
         To recieve an early indication that the [WAS-110] has completed its upgrade reboot cycle, run a continuous ping:

         === ":material-microsoft: Windows"

             ``` sh
             ping -t 192.168.11.1
             ```

         === ":simple-apple: macOS / :simple-linux: Linux"

             ``` sh
             ping 192.168.11.1
             ```

-Once rebooted, enjoy the labor of love of the 8311 community.
+4. Once rebooted, enjoy the labor of love of the 8311 community.
 As a first step, it is recommended to perform a [supplementary upgrade].

 ## Supplementary upgrades